 These are the perfect audience members for those magicians who hope to create drama, illusion, fantasy, comedy or beauty with their magic.
-If you’re like this, you want to lose yourself in it all, forget you’re being ‘tricked’ and just have fun with that feeling of not knowing.
+If you’re like this, you want to lose yourself in it all.
+It feels good to forget you’re being ‘tricked’ and just have fun with that feeling of not knowing.
 One of my favourite magic historians wrote about this:

 Most magicians focus on luring spectators through that hole because to make a show all about figuring out secrets to a puzzle that the magician already knows isn’t a very entertaining prospect!

-This is the man who wanted me to curse someone for him or the woman who once grabbed my arm and in all sincerity said ‘I saw the glow when you were reading my mind.’
-If this is you, you don’t like asking questions, you may want to escape from some uncomfortable reality by holding onto illusions instead.
+This is the man who wanted me to curse someone for him.
+It’s also the woman who once grabbed my arm during a performance and in all sincerity said ‘I saw the glow when you were reading my mind’.’
+If this is you, you don’t like asking questions.
+You may want to escape from some uncomfortable reality by holding onto illusions instead.
 I might be a London magician clearly peddling in entertainment but if this is you, you see something real instead.

 The most fascinating secrets that magicians understand are how people are led to believe things that aren’t true.
-Which is probably why so many of them get hot under the collar when they see people touting myths as reality.
+Which is probably why some magicians get hot under the collar when they see people touting myths as reality.
 Famous magicians who have taken to debunking fraudulent ideas include James Randi, Martin Gardner, Harry Houdini, and Penn & Teller who have all made it a personal mission to ‘get real’.

 Magic as entertainment is a celebration of the thrill of a good mystery but in the wrong hands it can be twisted into deception of the foolish.
 In fact the first ever known book on magic grew out of the need to debunk and protect the poor souls who had been getting burned at the stake having been accused as witches or sorcerers.
-Reginald Scot published Discoverie of Witchcraft in 1584, fuelled by his skepticism that witchcraft was real.
+Reginald Scot published Discoverie of Witchcraft in 1584.
+He wanted to disprove the popular belief that witchcraft was real.
 In the book he revealed secrets to what essentially were conjuring tricks; what the ‘witches’ had been doing to pave their way to a burning stake.

-So whether you want to know how the magic works or not, as a London magician I’m here to tickle that sense of mystery and the unknown, to tap into that sense of wonder.
-I won’t be revealing any secrets but then I think you knew that already.
-And by the way, if you email me for curses or miracles, special rates may apply.
+So my believers and debunkers, whether you want to know how the magic works or not, as a magician I’m here to tickle that sense of mystery and the unknown, to tap into that sense of wonder.
+I won’t reveal any secrets though, but then I think you knew that already.
+And by the way, if you email me for curses or miracles, special rates may apply. – CH